Canada's Drag Race: Canada's Drag Race: Canada vs. the World

 On June 9, 2022 Crave officially announced the spin-off series Canada's Drag Race: Canada vs. the World that would premiere in late 2022.
 The series follows RuPaul's Drag Race: UK vs. the World as the second "International All Stars" edition of the franchise, bringing competitors from various international editions of the franchise.
 Brooke Lynn Hytes, Goreski, and Melchor were also announced to be judging the series.
 The cast was announced on October 17, 2022 and features four queens who originally competed on the first and second seasons of Canada's Drag Race.
 It also included competitors who were previously featured in RuPaul's Drag Race, RuPaul's Drag Race All Stars, RuPaul's Drag Race UK, and RuPaul's Drag Race Down Under.
 The first season of the series premiered on November 18, 2022 and concluded on December 23, 2022.
 A second season was announced on June 6, 2023.
-It will air in 2024.
+The cast was announced on June 26, 2024 and included competitors from Drag Race UK, Drag Race France and American Drag Race and All Stars alongside Canadian contestants.
+The season premiered on July 19, 2024 and concluded on August 23, 2024.

 Slaycation

 Another spin-off of the series titled Slaycation was announced in September 2023 at the Content Canada conference.
-The series will feature six contestants from across the Drag Race franchise while they vacation in a Canadian winter cabin, participate in activities, and organize a drag performance for the local community.
-The series will be produced by World of Wonder, Crave, and Blue Ant Media and will air in English and French on Crave in Canada and WOW Presents Plus globally.
+The series features six contestants from across the Drag Race franchise, and follows them as they vacation in a Canadian winter cabin, participate in activities, and organize a drag performance for the local community.
+The series is produced by World of Wonder, Crave, and Blue Ant Media and airs in English and French on Crave in Canada and WOW Presents Plus globally.

+Canada's Drag Race All Stars

+On 19 February 2026, it was announced that Canada's Drag Race will get its own All Stars spin-off series.
+It will consist of six one-hour episodes with Priyanka and Jimbo joining Brooke Lynn Hytes on the judging panel.